Simple Vanilla Brown Sugar Scrub DIY

 - Rinse yourself well, and then pat dry with a soft towel.

 You may use your scrub up to three times per week.
+You can also use this as a brown sugar lip scrub.

 How to make your sugar scrub a gift + printable tags